Ti-ger/Last_Hop_Attack/README.md

 # The Last Hop Attack: Why Loop Cover Traffic over Fixed Cascades Threatens Anonymity
-Paper and Code for the Last Hop Attack

 # Abstract
 Advanced mix net designs use a combination of loop cover traffic